 Dust Bowl Girls

-This sports non-fiction tells the story of a women’s basketball team that overcame the odds and brought home to a community when they all needed it most.
+This non-fiction tells the true story of a women’s basketball team that overcame all odds and brought something positive to a struggling community.

 In the early 1930s, Sam Babb traveled from farm to farm near the tiny Oklahoma college where he coached.
 The growing Dust Bowl conditions were devastating farming families, but Coach Babb offered hope.